Tax Management India. Com

 X X X X Extracts X X X X

-..... of Gujarat State Energy Generation Ltd. in ITA No. 1777/Ahd/2009 for the Assessment Year 2006-07 has given relief to the assessee by holding that disallowance made u/s.
+..... ench in the case of Gujarat State Energy Generation Ltd. in ITA No. 1777/Ahd/2009 for the Assessment Year 2006-07 has given relief to the assessee by holding that disallowance made u/s.
 14A is not required to add back to the book profit.
 However the Ld.
 CIT(A) issued a direction to the Assessing Officer to include the dividend income while computing book profit.
 4. Aggrieved against these additions, the assessee is in appeal before us raising the following Grounds of Appeal: 1.0 The learned Commissioner of Income Tax (Appeals) erred in law and on facts has held to consider the interest on loans raised by erstwhile GEB for the purpose of disallowance under section 14A of the I T Act, 1961.
 It is submitted that the disallowance is uncalled for and be directed to be deleted.
 1.1 The learned Commissioner of Income Tax (Appeals) further erred in law and on facts has held that in the event the disallowance under section 14A of the Act computed as per the directions comes out to be lesser than the dividend income, then such dividend income shall be treated as taxable income.
-1.2 The learned Commissioner of Income Tax (Appeals) also erred in law and on facts has not given any findings and/or observations .....
+1.2 The learned Commissioner of Income Tax (Appeals) also erred in law and on facts has not given any find .....

 X X X X Extracts X X X X